zceceal/comp0034-wk4/activities/activities-dbextra.md

 These have some added complexity as the Schemas are nested to represent the relations between objects.
 See the [documentation](https://marshmallow.readthedocs.io/en/stable/nesting.html#nesting-schemas).

-This was a little tricky to implement as the syntax at the link above is for Marshmallow whereas the

 ## Create the database in \__init\__.py

 See [/complexdb/\__init\__.py](/complexdb/__init__.py)